Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm.md

 While previous programming experience is desirable, it is not a prerogative.
 We care about demystifying the whole process and hope a broader audience will be empowered to understand how such systems work.

 All examples are written in Convex Lisp, the programming language used to encode transactions.
-Its unique design results in code that is concise, straight to the point, less error-prone than many other languages, and we believe it is a fun experience to learn it.
-Snippets of code show pratical examples and results are often written as
+Its unique design results in concise code, straight to the point, less error-prone than many other programming languages, and we believe it is a fun experience to learn it.
+Snippets of code show practical examples and results are often written as
 comments:

 ```clojure